Infobright: History

-Today, AQ Technologies along with many of its original founding team members continues in its mission in helping solve complex big data analysis problems.
+In late 2025, AQ Technologies was rolled up as a wholly owned subsidiary of Knowledge Grid, LLC, a startup company based in Salt Lake City, Utah, US.
+Its products are designed to turn high-volume security telemetry into AI-ready context for detection, correlation, and autonomous analysis.

 Technology

 Infobright Enterprise Edition (IEE)

 Infobright's database software is integrated with MySQL, but with its own proprietary data storage and query optimization layers.

 Infobright uses a columnar approach to database design.
 When data is loaded into a table, it is broken into the groups of 2^{16} rows, further decomposed into separate data packs for each of the columns.
 By breaking each column by the same number of rows, it maintains its integrity with other columns for the same entry.
 For example, row 1, column 1 is the first entry in the first datapack for column 1.
 Row 1 in column 2 is the first entry in the first datapack for column 2.

 Each data pack is separately compressed to approximately 20:1 on average.
 Infobright Enterprise Edition was designed to support PostgreSQL and MySQL.